-The situation changed when the Campaign for Female Education (CAMFED) was established simultaneously in Cambridge, UK and Harare, Zimbabwe.
+The situation changed when CAMFED was established simultaneously in Cambridge, UK and Harare, Zimbabwe.
 CAMFED stepped in to support some of the most marginalized girls in rural Zimbabwe, including Faith.
 She was provided with secondary school fees, uniform, books and sanitary pads, as well as accommodation in the school’s boarding house.
 During those years she formed a strong bond with other CAMFED-supported students, including Angeline Murimirwa, who is now CAMFED’s Executive Director across Africa.

 “In the group we complimented each other so well.
 We never knew that life would take us where we are today.”

-When Faith completed school, she became a founding member of the CAMFED Alumnae Association, CAMA.
+When Faith completed school, she became a founding member of the CAMFED Association of women leaders educated with CAMFED support.
 This group of young women met for the first time on July 2, 1998, to discuss their hopes and concerns about the future.

-Faith was elected to sit on the first CAMA committee, and would coordinate their quarterly meetings.
-She trained as a Peer Health Educator, and together with other CAMA members and a local nurse, would go out into communities to conduct sessions on sexual and reproductive health and other issues.
+Faith was elected to sit on the first CAMFED Association committee, and would coordinate their quarterly meetings.
+She trained as a Peer Health Educator, and together with other CAMFED Association members and a local nurse, would go out into communities to conduct sessions on sexual and reproductive health and other issues.

-Faith (back row, second from right) pictured with other CAMA members four years after their peer-support network was formed.
-(Photo: CAMA)
+Faith (back row, second from right) pictured with other CAMFED Association members in 2002, four years after their peer support network was formed.

 Faith later joined the CAMFED staff, and has been a driving force behind the Learner Guide Program, which is now a core part of CAMFED’s work in all five countries of operation.
-It stemmed from the Peer Health Educator scheme, and the CAMA members running it.
-They understood from their own experiences how a girl’s choices during and after school, relating to her health and her life, are strongly influenced by her socio-economic background.
-These young women are uniquely placed to speak to girls about how a seemingly advantageous offer of marriage, for example, can in fact leave a young woman and any children she may have trapped in a vicious cycle of poverty.
+The program has its roots in other peer mentorship and training programs led by Association members, including the Peer Health Educator scheme.
+The young women understood from their own experiences how a girl’s choices during and beyond school - relating to her health and her life - are strongly influenced by her socio-economic background.
+CAMFED Association members are uniquely placed to speak to girls about how a seemingly advantageous offer of marriage, for example, can in fact leave a young woman and any children she may have trapped in a vicious cycle of poverty.